dapr/java-sdk/examples/src/main/java/io/dapr/examples/pubsub/README.md

 }
 ```

 The `@BulkSubscribe` annotation can be used with `@Topic` to receive multiple messages at once.
-See the example on how to handle the bulk messages and respond correctly.
+See the example below on how to handle the bulk messages and respond correctly.

 ```java
 @RestController